Education Visa Thailand | Requirements, Extensions & Chiang Mai Help

 90-Day Reporting & Re-Entry Permits

-• Missing the deadline results in a fine
+Missing the Deadline Missing the 90-day reporting deadline results in a fine.

-• Single re-entry and multiple re-entry options are available
+Single or Multiple Options Single re-entry and multiple re-entry permits are available depending on your travel plans.

-• Apply at immigration before you travel — not at the airport
+Apply Before Travel Apply at immigration before you travel rather than leaving it until the airport or after departure.

 Avoid These Problems